 - Being professional

-Youth Café -Transition planning for students in high school North Country has a new opportunity to meet with students (aged 17-21 who are juniors or seniors) in high school.
-The requirements are that the student has applied for, and been accepted by DVR (Division of Vocational Rehabilitation) to receive training in our Youth Café.
-We hope to have small groups of students in local communities, but will also train single students on IL skills and the history of the disability movement, self-advocacy, budgeting and money management, emergency preparedness, pre-employment skills, job exploration and development in their community, and other independent living skills.
+Youth Café is a Fee For Service program usually funded by the Division of Vocational Rehabilitation.
+This program is designed for students aged 17-21 who are juniors or seniors in high school.
+We hope to have small groups of students in local communities, but will also train single students on IL skills and the history of the disability movement, self-advocacy, budgeting, and money management, emergency preparedness, pre-employment skills, job exploration and development in their community, and other independent living skills.
 Measurements of the students’ progress will be measured by pre and post-training testing and discussion.